Voice-preserving Zero-shot Multiple Accent Conversion: Experiments

 We conducted mean opinion score (MOS) tests to evaluate the performance of the proposed model on audio naturalness and speaker similarity and an XAB test to evaluate the results of accent conversion.
 A different set of $100$ listeners participated in each listening test, and we recruited an additional $24$ ``experts" to evaluate accent conversion results.
 As in \cite{key_baseline}, all audios were shuffled before being presented to the listeners.

-We trained an ablation model (AB) by disabling the accent discriminator.
-We used the same 20 prompt examples used by \cite{key_baseline} for evaluation.
-In our case, instead of using all examples from the Hindi accented female speaker labeled p248 in the VCTK dataset, we replaced the first 10 examples with the corresponding ones from a male British accented speaker, labeled p226, from the VCTK dataset.
-We excluded audios from p248 and p226 from our training set for both proposed and ablation models so that they are unseen speakers.
+We trained an ablation model by disabling the accent discriminator.
+We used the same 20 prompt examples from the VCTK dataset used by \cite{key_baseline} for evaluation.
+In our case, instead of using all examples from the Hindi accented female speaker \textit{p248}, we replaced the first 10 examples with the corresponding ones from a male British accented speaker \textit{p226}.
+We excluded audios from p248 and p226 from our training set so that they are unseen speakers.
 Using our proposed model (P) and the ablation model (AB), we converted the $20$ audio clips to American (AM), Hindi (HI), and Korean (KO) accents.